WordPress/openverse/documentation/meta/contribution/good_first_and_help_wanted_issues.md

 ## Timing and process

-It can often be tricky to determine how and when to make requests of a comunity contributor.
+It can often be tricky to determine how and when to make requests of a community contributor.
 The following table provides guidelines for specific scenarios.

 Response times may be from the contributor _or_ from a maintainer depending on